zeid-hub/python-p4-v2-flask-sqlalchemy-application/README.md

 ```

 The commands `flask db init` and `flask db migrate` have already been run, so
-the `server` directory contains the `instance` and `migrations` directories, and
+the `server` directory contains the `migrations` directory, and
 the directory `server/migrations/versions` contains an initial migration script.

-Run the following command to initialize the database from the existing migration
+Run the following command to create the `instance` directory with the database and initialize the database from the existing migration
 script:

 ```console
 $ flask db upgrade head
 ```

-The database file `app.db` should now appear within the `instance` folder:
+The `instance` folder should now appear along with the database file `app.db` inside it:

 ```text
 .